Scheduled MonumentsEnglandThe Mount bell barrow 110m south west of Mount Farm

 What is The Mount bell barrow 110m south west of Mount Farm?

-The Mount bell barrow is a Bronze Age funerary monument located in Oxfordshire, situated approximately 110 metres south-west of Mount Farm.
+The Mount bell barrow is a Bronze Age burial mound located approximately 110 metres south-west of Mount Farm in Oxfordshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009413.

 Who is responsible for protecting The Mount bell barrow 110m south west of Mount Farm?